-There were no transfers between Level 1, Level 2 or Level 3 financial instruments in the year ended December 31, 2021 and 2020.
+The weighted-average remaining maturity of the Company's substantial investment portfolio was less than one year as of the periods presented.
+No individual security incurred continuous significant unrealized losses for greater than 12 months.
+There were no transfers between Level 1, Level 2 or Level 3 financial instruments in the years ended December 31, 2022 and 2021.

-In the year ended December 31, 2020, the Company did not have any Level 3 financial assets or liabilities measured at fair value on a recurring basis.
+In the years ended December 31, 2022 and 2021, the Company did not have any Level 3 financial assets measured at fair value on a recurring basis.